adlnet/DLE-ECCR/README.md

 npm install
 ```

 *Note*: This project was designed to run in a specific DevSecOps environment, and may require additional changes before being viable in a new one.
-It is also currently tied to CaSS for competency information.
-Development of this project was also not completed before this project was shut down.
+It is also currently reccomended to use to CaSS for competency information.
+Development of this project was also not completed before this project was shut down and will need some dev before it can be fully integrated.